-- 15.5.1 Issuance.
-The Secretary of State will issue all citations in writing, signed and dated by the authorized agent of the Secretary of State and will identify the licensee cited; the facts and/or conduct constituting the violation; the specific rule or statutory provision violated; and the fine assessed in accordance with this rule and the Bingo and Raffles Law. - 15.5.2 Delivery.
+15.5.1 Issuance.
+The Secretary of State will issue all citations in writing, signed and dated by the authorized agent of the Secretary of State and will identify the licensee cited; the facts and/or conduct constituting the violation; the specific rule or statutory provision violated; and the fine assessed in accordance with this rule and the Bingo and Raffles Law.

+- 15.5.2 Delivery.
 Citations may be delivered to the cited licensee, to the attention of its games manager, games managers, officer or officers on record in the files of the Secretary of State, either personally or by first class mail. - 15.5.3 Suspension or reduction of fine.
 The Secretary of State, for good cause shown, may suspend or reduce any fine imposed in accordance with this rule.
 Requests for fine suspensions or reductions must be in writing, must be received by the Secretary of State within 20 days of the date of the citation, and must state and document with particularity the facts, circumstances and arguments supporting the request. - 15.5.4 Referral to law enforcement.
-Irrespective of whether a citation was issued, the Secretary of State reserves the right to refer any violation to a law enforcement agency. - 15.6 Hearings, payment of fines, and collections - 15.6.1 Request for hearing.
-In accordance with section 24-21-605(1)(a)(II), C.R.S., a licensee may request a hearing before an administrative law judge to appeal the imposition of a fine.
-The Secretary of State must receive a written request for a hearing within 20 days of the date that the Secretary of State denied a fine suspension or reduction request. - 15.6.2 Payment of fines - (a) If a licensee does not request a fine suspension, fine reduction, or hearing before an administrative law judge, then the licensee must pay within 20 days of the date of the citation imposing the fine.
+Irrespective of whether a citation was issued, the Secretary of State reserves the right to refer any violation to a law enforcement agency. - 15.6 Hearings, payment of fines, and collections. - 15.6.1 Request for hearing.
+In accordance with section 12-9-103(1)(a)(II), C.R.S., a licensee may request a hearing before an administrative law judge to appeal the imposition of a fine.
+The Secretary of State must receive a written request for a hearing within 20 days of the date that the Secretary of State denied a fine suspension or reduction request.

+15.6.2 Payment of fines.

-- (b) If the Secretary of State denies a fine suspension request or grants a reduction request, then the licensee must pay the fine or reduced fine within 20 days of the date of the notice of denial or reduction. - (c) If an administrative law judge denies an appeal of a fine, then the licensee must pay the appealed fine within 20 days of the date of the issuance of the administrative law judge's order. - (d) A licensee must pay fines by check or money order, payable to the Colorado Secretary of State.
+- (a) If a licensee does not request a fine suspension, fine reduction, or hearing before an administrative law judge, then the licensee must pay within 20 days of the date of the citation imposing the fine. - (b) If the Secretary of State denies a fine suspension request or grants a reduction request, then the licensee must pay the fine or reduced fine within 20 days of the date of the notice of denial or reduction. - (c) If an administrative law judge denies an appeal of a fine, then the licensee must pay the appealed fine within 20 days of the date of the issuance of the administrative law judge's order. - (d) A licensee must pay fines by check or money order, payable to the Colorado Secretary of State. - 15.6.3 The Secretary of State will send a fine to Central Collection Services for collection if it is not paid within 90 days of the payment deadlines listed in Rules 15.6.2(a)-(c).